PTSA Policies for Providers of After-School, On- and Off-site Enrichment Programs

 Cellphone number should be shared with the Enrichment Team and families of rostered students.

-The Recess Team provides on-site support between the end of the school day, during All Clubs Recess, gathering of all students, and until 30 minutes after classes begin.
-If you will be late to a class or need locating a student, please text or call 206-779-5728.
+The Recess Team provides on-site support between the end of the school day, during All Clubs Recess, gathering of all students, during classes, and until the 4:30pm bus has been loaded.
+If you will be late to a class or need locating a student, please text or call (number TBD).

 COMMUNICATION WITH FAMILIES

 Please send an introductory email to families before the first day class.
 This email should include information about the class, instructor contact information, and provider contact information (if different from instructor's information).

 Please send an additional reminder email as the final date of the session nears.

 Providers may contact families as needed throughout the session.
 Please cc the Enrichment Coordinator on any communication sent to families.
 Please do not contact families for any purpose unrelated to the class for which they are registered.